Nan Hua High School

-Nan Hua High School (NHHS) (南华中学 (南華中學, Nánhuá Zhōngxué)) is a co-educational government secondary school in Clementi, Singapore, offering the four-year Express course leading to the Singapore-Cambridge GCE Ordinary Level national examination.
+Nan Hua High School (NHHS) (南华中学 (南華中學, Nánhuá Zhōngxué)) is a co-educational autonomous government secondary school in Clementi, Singapore.

+The school offers the four-year Express course leading to the Singapore-Cambridge GCE Ordinary Level national examination.

 Founded in 1917, Nan Hua High School is the tenth Special Assistance Plan (SAP) school in Singapore, and is an autonomous school since 2001.
 The school is also the West Zone Centre of Excellence for Chinese Language and Culture.
-Nan Hua High School is not affiliated with Nan Hua Primary School, despite a shared heritage.
+Nan Hua High School is not affiliated with Nan Hua Primary School, with which it has a shared heritage.

 History

 Nan Hua Girls' School (1917–1955)

 Nan Hua High School was founded on 14 June 1917 as Nam Wah Girls' School (南华女学校 (南華女學校)), by Xiong Shangfu, an overseas Chinese industrialist and prominent figure in the local Cantonese community.
 The school was established with the aim to give girls in Singapore the opportunity of receiving an education which was a privilege few girls had at that time.
 It was first founded in a makeshift school with two rented shop-houses converted into four classrooms in Coleman Street.
 From a cohort of fewer than 100 Chinese girls, the student population grew rapidly and in 1921, the school moved to a new building in Bencoolen Street to accommodate its expansion.
 However, in 1924, the school was forced to close temporarily due to financial difficulties.
 After a series of public appeals, contributions of funds from the community helped pay off the school's debts, and the school re-opened.

 By 1928, the Basic Teacher Training Programme had started and the student population continued to grow, leading to space constraints.
 In 1931, a new school building at Adis Road was ready and it became the "Main School" that ran normal training classes for teachers alongside primary classes.
 The old building at Bencoolen Street continued to function as a branch school offering primary classes.
 In 1941, Nan Hwa Girls' School was forced to cease operations as a Japanese invasion drew near.
 The school complex at Adis Road was turned into the headquarters for the Imperial Japanese Army shortly after the surrender of the British colonial forces.

 The school re-opened in October 1945 after the return of the Allied forces.
-The School Management Committee (SMC) set out to raise funds to rebuild the school and enrol students.
-Due to the overwhelming financial support of many parents, secondary classes were set up and the school's enrolment rose to 700 pupils.